szubaira/Multiple-Regression-Modeling-for-NYC-TLC-Upfront-Fare-Estimation/README.md

 ### **Project Overview**

 This project focuses on developing a predictive regression model to provide New York City taxi riders with accurate, upfront fare estimates.
-By leveraging historical trip and fare data provided by the New York City Taxi & Limousine Commission (TLC), we built a machine learning solution that considers distance, time, and traffic patterns.
+By leveraging historical trip and fare data provided by the New York City Taxi & Limousine Commission (TLC), I built a machine learning solution that considers distance, time, and traffic patterns.
 The final model enables a transparent user experience, allowing riders to anticipate costs before beginning their journey.

 ### **Business Understanding**